 Regular attendance in lectures and seminars is highly recommended.

-A voluntary study trip to York is offered as part of the course.
+A voluntary study trip (two weeks) to the Norwegian Study Centre in York is offered as part of the course.

 Quality assurance: All courses undergo a halfway evaluation once in a 3-year period at the bachelor´s level.